Benjamin Werndl

 Benjamin Werndl (born 20 July 1984) is a German dressage rider.
-Werndl competed at the 2022 World Championships in Herning, where he won a bronze medal with the German team and became 4th in the individual Freestyle final.
-Werndl also competed at the 2019 World Cup Finals in Gothenburg, where he finished 12th in the finals.
+Werndl competed at the 2022 World Championships in Herning, where he won a bronze medal with the German team and came 4th in the individual Freestyle final.
+Werndl also competed at the 2019 World Cup Finals in Gothenburg, where he finished 12th.

 Benjamin Werndl is the brother of Jessica von Bredow-Werndl, who won double gold at the 2020 Olympic Games in Tokyo.
 Together they run a dressage stable Aubenhausen in Germany.